 Since 1907, Manhattan revelers have gathered in Times Square to watch the ball drop, welcoming them into the New Year.
-Though over a million spectators continue to gather amidst the neon glow of Times Square, since the 1940s, households across the United States have enjoyed watching the countdown to midnight broadcast into their living rooms.
-Throughout the world, viewers turn to the brilliant lights and dazzling energy of Times Square – but, what they don’t see is all of the other New Year’s Eve activity that make New York truly the city that doesn’t sleep.
-Here, the insider’s way to spend New Year’s Eve in New York City:
+Though over a million spectators continue to gather amidst the neon glow of Times Square, there’s more to New York than the brilliant lights and dazzling energy.
+Here’s how insiders spend New Year’s Eve in NYC.

 Bundle up and heat into Central Park.
 Fireworks start at the Naumburg bandshell, a concert stage located between 66th and 72nd Street.
 If you want to skip the crowds, head to Brooklyn where the best view of the Prospect Park fireworks are from the Grand Army Plaza.
 Music, drinks, and great food are, of course, also part of the fun.
 If you can brave the biting cold win, you can enjoy the best of both worlds on the Brooklyn Bridge.
 From the iconic landmark, you can see all fireworks across the city.

 See a Show at Madison Square Garden

 Want to skip the fireworks?
 Welcome 2018 with the sound of your favorite band.
 Phis returns to madison Square Garden for another New Year’s Eve run.
 The tireless jam band has played MSG more than 50 times, making it part of an elite club that includes Billy Joel and Elton John.